 We also put together a video on the various Labradoodle sizes if you prefer to watch a video:

 Mini Labradoodle Size

 The mini Labradoodle can be the ideal choice for the people who live in constrained living spaces, for example, a condominium, loft, or RV.
-Generally, the smaller the dog is the less exercise they will need.
-However, in general, Labradoodles are an extremely high energy breed that will need physical activity outside.
+Generally, the smaller the dog is the less exercise it will need.
+However, in general, Labradoodles are an extremely high-energy breed that will need physical activity outside.
 However, if you get a mini Labradoodle the living space doesn’t need to be as large.

-Within the mini Labradoodle size section, there are two “littler” variants that are trending with the designer dog world.
+Within the mini Labradoodle size section, there are two “littler” variants that are trending in the designer dog world.
 These two sizes are known as the Teacup Labradoodle and Toy Labradoodle.

 Teacup Labradoodle Size